Fifteen Minute Read

 How Serious Is Lyme Disease in Dogs?

-When dogs DO become ill with Lyme disease, the symptoms can be debilitating and life-threatening.
+When dogs DO become ill with Lyme disease, the result can be debilitating and life-threatening.
 And even when the symptoms are mild, the lengthy antibiotic treatment (usually thirty days of Doxycycline) often wreaks havoc on their GI symptoms.
 Since our small dogs become more easily dehydrated and lose weight rapidly, Lyme is not something to be casual about.

 Having said that, however, many reputable veterinary websites indicate that Lyme disease in dogs rarely causes symptoms, is easily treatable with antibiotics, and seldom results in long-term complications.
 In fact, Cornell’s College of Veterinary Medicine reports that only 5-10% of dogs testing positive for Lyme will experience any symptoms.